pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 * When in the context of a `'Chain` however, a deactivated transform behaves like the `identity` function instead (that is, `lambda (x) => x`).
 When you chain functions together, a value is passed through all functions in succession.
-So each function in the chain has the chance to "do something" by returning a different modified value.
+So each function in the chain has the chance to do something by returning a different modified value.
 If you are a function in a chain, to do nothing means to return the input you received unchanged as your output.

-If this all sounds confusing, fortunately there is a basic guideline for understanding and predicting the effect of a deactivated transform in the context of your accelerator definition.
-Namely, if a transform's condition evaluates to false, pretend it isn't there.
-In other words, your accelerator behaves as if you deleted (or commented out) that transform's YAML text from the accelerator definition file.
+If a transform is deactivated in the context of your accelerator definition, it evaluates to false and is ignored.
+Your accelerator behaves as if you deleted or commented out that transform's YAML text from the accelerator definition file.

 The following examples illustrate both cases.